barrulik/barrulik/README.md

  - My name is Bar and im 16 years old.
  - I love programing in javascript, java😊.

-### What programs do i make:
+### What sort of programs do i make:
- - Discord bots, if u ask nicely i might make you one for free (no joke).
+ - Discord bots, if u ask nicely, most likely that I will make you one for free.
  - Minecraft mods.
+ - Games.

 ### What am i gonna do in the future:
- - Learn how to make better readme files 🙄
+ - Learn how to make better readme files 🙄.
- - Games.
  - Make the next optifine (minecraft utility mod).
- - I have no idea.

 # contact me: